-iodiodio dila matorial for contaminone dila cioquinity ap Minor Spills Remove all ignition sources.
+9 ·F Minor Spills Remove all ignition sources.
 Clean up all spills immediately.
-Avoid breathing vapours and contact with skin and eyes.
 Major Spills Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
-May be violently or explosively reactive.

 Personal Protective Equipment advice is contained in Section 8 of the SDS.